DScriptz/text-rpg-project/README.md

 --| Text-Based RPG Game |--

 Hello, this is my first learning project in python!
 This is the Quest of the Eternal Caverns.
-(Game is still in development, expect bugs and messy code) I'm a beginner in python and I use this project as a way for me to apply my learnings.
+I'm a beginner in python and I use this project as a way for me to sharpen my skills in programming and creativity.

+NOTE: This project is still in active development, expect some bugs or unpolished codes.

 --]| FEATURES |[--

-- Immersive storytelling and fun choice mechanic in general gameplay
+- Immersive storytelling with choice-driven gameplay
-- Great replayability with over 100 combinations of custom race + classes
+- High replayability with over 100 combinations of custom race & classes
 - Great strategic gameplay especially in combat and gold economy.
 - Dungeons & Dragons-like battle mechanic (random damage points, random defend chance for enemy)
 - Shops to buy items that can help you in battle
+- Unique perks for different races and classes
+- Battles with diverse and unique enemies, some with special abilities and attacks

 --]| Gameplay |[--

 - 10 unique player classes:
   - Warrior